jiep/generic-anon-ake/README.md

 ### Example

-10 clients (the protocol is executed with just one!) with Kyber1024 as KEM
+10 clients (the protocol is executed with just one!) with Kyber1024 as KEM and Dilithium5 as Signature scheme

 ```
-./target/release/anon-sym-ake --kem Kyber1024 --clients 10 --verbose
+./target/release/anon-sym-ake --kem Kyber1024 --sig Dilithium5 --clients 10 --verbose
 [!]
 Generating param and seed for PQ VRF...
 [!]
 Setting Kyber1024 as KEM...